 That made Jason blush.
 “I took two years of Spanish in middle school,” he explained to Scott.
 “I’ve watched the Spanish channels on TV to help me learn the language.
 It also taught me a lot of Spanish slang I’d never learn in class.
 And that most of the Spanish channels here show either soap operas or soccer matches.”

 Scott grinned.
 “You’ll have to teach me some of that slang.
 That sounds like fun.”

 “Mom, we’re going upstairs so Scott can see my room, then we’ll be out on the patio.”

 “Okay,” Betty responded.
 “If you’d like anything else to eat or drink you know where it is.”

 When they walked into Jason’s room Scott looked around.
 “I see you’re a neat freak, just like me,” he commented.

 “You’re a neat freak?
 That’s very cool.
 I think we’re in a definite minority.
 I know Ron keeps his room in a state of unorganized chaos.
-When someone comes over he shoves stuff under his bed.
+When someone comes over he shoves stuffs his dirty clothes under his bed.
 Drives his mom crazy, by the way.”